LeandriB/javascript-quiz/README.md

 # JavaScript Fundamentals Quiz

-The goal for this project is to build a to timed quiz on JavaScript fundamentals that store high scores.
+The goal for this project is to build a to timed quiz on JavaScript fundamentals that store high score values.

 ## Acceptance Criteria